Theosis/RoboResumeWeb/README.md

 The input is made through a web form
 The output is made to a web page something like this: http://codeworkacademy.com/resume.html
 **Extra Credit!**  Make it pretty.
-Use something like this: http://themes.3rdwavemedia.com/demo/orbit/ (Links to an external site.)Links to an external site.
+Use something like this: http://themes.3rdwavemedia.com/demo/orbit/

 **The requirements from the last challenge must still be met.**